 labial alveolar (alv-)pal velar glottal

-plosives р t th t' k k ^h k' ?
+plosives p t th t' k kh k' ?

-fricatives szł ∫ 3 хγ h
+fricatives s z 4 J 3 хγ h

-strid. affricates ts ts ^h ts' t∫ t∫ ^h t∫'
+strid. affricates ts tsh ts' t∫ t∫h t∫'

-lateral affricates ti tih ti
+lateral affricates til til til '

 nasals m n

 glides/approximants W 1 j

 Table 3: Navajo consonants.
-Grayed-out ones do not occur in conjunct prefixes tone, either.
-So are these gaps systematic or accidental?
+Grayed-out ones do not occur in conjunct prefixes

-Alderete (2003) compiles a list of affixes based on Young and Morgan (1987) and does a careful statistical analysis.
-On the basis of statistics, he argues that the gaps are systematic at least for laryngeal contrasts, the lack of velars, and vowel length, quality, nasality, and tone.
+Alderete (2003) does a careful statistical analysis of the affixes in Young and Morgan (1987) and argues that the gaps are systematic at least for laryngeal contrasts, the lack of velars, and vowel length, quality, nasality, and tone.
 What makes this case more difficult than Quechua is that the asymmetries are tendencies rather than all-or-nothing asymmetries.
 The other source of complexity is in analyzing the source of differences between conjunct and disjunct prefixes.
-Alderete argues that disjunct prefixes are lexical morphemes, and some indeed appear to be incorporated roots (e.g., [?a+tá-] 'grazing', [tfa-] 'darkness').
+Alderete argues that disjunct prefixes are lexical morphemes, and some indeed appear to be incorporated roots (e.g., [?a-tá-] 'grazing', [tʃa-] 'darkness').
 But this class also includes some morphemes that he acknowledges do not sit easily in the open-class category (e.g., [k'i-] 'on', [?a-] 'reflexive').
-So, while I think the quantitative arguments are convincing, but some more work could be done on clarifying exactly what an affix is in Navajo.
+So, the quantitative arguments are convincing, but some more work could be done on clarifying exactly what an affix is in Navajo.